 Here’s the earliest-recorded recipe for muhallabiyya, from al-Warraq’s 10th-century book.
 The English translation is from Annals of the Caliphs’ Kitchens: Ibn Sayyār Al-Warrāq’s Tenth-century Baghdadi Cookbook, translated by Nawal Nasrallah.

 Wash the rice at night and put it in a new piece of cloth.
 In the following morning, crush the rice into fine powder like flour.
 For each 10 ratls of milk, use 1½ ratls of rice flour.
 Put warm milk in a pot and bring it to a boil.
 Sprinkle the rice flour on the milk the way you do with flour, stirring all the time.
 Let the pot cook on medium heat until rice is cooked.
 Pour on it walnut oil or fresh clarified butter.
 If pudding comes out thick, add more milk as needed.
 When it is finished cooking, sprinkled it with tabarzad (white cane) sugar.
 If you prefer the pudding white, keep it as it is.
 If you prefer it yellow, add some saffron.Ibn Sayyār Al-Warrāq

-I tested this recipe out, following the directions exactly, except I used macadamia milk instead of milk and olive oil instead of walnut oil.
+I tested this recipe out, following the directions exactly, except I used macadamia milk instead of dairy milk, and olive oil instead of walnut oil.
 It went okay, but there were two issues:

 - Sprinkling the rice flour directly onto the boiling milk resulted in lumps that were hard to get rid of entirely

 - Sprinkling the sugar on top of the finished pudding caused a hard crust to form as the sugar dissolved into the oil then hardened.
 The result was very bland.
 The sugar failed to penetrate through the pudding, and the texture of the hard, gritty sugar crust was off-putting.